Moulin de Breteuil, Route Treport (D316), Montmarquet, Nr. Aumale, FRANCE

 Jean Claude will also be catering for our meals, which will be vegetarian and mainly organic, using much local produce.
 Please let us know if you have any dietary restrictions or sensitivities.

-Tony is an IT management consultant & mindfulness teacher with Diplomas in Advanced Meditation & delivering the 8 week mindfulness course.
+Tony is a retired IT management consultant & mindfulness teacher with Diplomas in Advanced Meditation & delivering the 8 week mindfulness course.
 He has a strong interest is in the benefits of mindfulness in the workplace.
-He presents some of the workshops on Yoga and Meditation philosophy, organises the walking meditation and guided walks as well as looking after the logistics of the retreat.
-He has over 40 years experience of hill walking, is a member of the Long Distance Walkers Association and is a qualified Outdoor First Aider.
+He presents some of the workshops on Yoga and Meditation history & philosophy, organises the walking meditation and guided walks as well as looking after the logistics of the retreat.
+He has over 40 years experience of hill walking, is a member of the Long Distance Walkers Association and a qualified walk leader.

 Andy Hamilton is a Tai Chi, Chi Kung and Yoga teacher.
 Chi Kung is an ancient traditional Chinese practice that involves the use of synchronised breathing and slow, deliberate movements to help restore the flow of Chi meaning your life energy within your body.
 Regular practice is said to help cleanse your body of the stresses and toxins that lead to ill health, both physical and mental.
 It does this by acting on your lymphatic system and helping your body to metabolise oxygen more effectively.